Graduate Counseling Program

 Message from the Program Coordinator, Dr. Jane Okech

-The 2012-2013 academic year is off to a great start, with an incoming class of 23 students and a strong group of continuing students.
-The core faculty (Drs.
-Okech, Geroski, Smith & Kindsvatter), Staff (Ms. Bigelow) and a great team of adjunct faculty are also excited to be back with the program this academic year.
-Dr. Geroski is away on sabbatical during the Fall semester, but she will be back to her full time duties as faculty in the program in the Spring 2013 semester.
-Faculty, staff, students, and their families also joined together at the "EDCOFest" in late August.
-Everyone enjoyed barbeque and potluck food, and enjoyed a sunny kick-off to the new academic year!
+The 2013-2014 academic year is off to a great start, with a strong group of new and continuing students.
+The core faculty (Dr. Anne Geroski, Aaron Kindsvatter, Jane Okech & Lance Smith), and a great team of adjunct faculty (Dr. Eric Nichols, Nancy Weber, Justin Tauscher, Tim Wile & Sarah Sears) are also excited to be back with the program this academic year.
+Faculty, staff, students, and their families also joined together at the "EDCOFest" on 8/23/13.
+Everyone enjoyed the potluck food, great company and a sunny kick-off to the new academic year!

 Welcome back everyone and lets have a great academic year.

 The mission of the Counseling Program at the University of Vermont is to prepare students to work as counseling professionals in culturally and socially diverse school, mental health, and community settings and to act as facilitators of personal and social change.